chebfun/chebsite/docs/functions/chebfun/arcLength.md

 ---
-title: """arcLength"""
+title: "arcLength"
 layout: function-reference-item
-class_name: """chebfun"""
+class_name: "chebfun"
-function_name: """arcLength"""
+function_name: "arcLength"
-snippet: """the length of the arc defined by a CHEBFUN."""
+snippet: "the length of the arc defined by a CHEBFUN."
-qualifiers: """"""
+qualifiers: ""
-return_type: """out"""
+return_type: "out"
-arguments: """(f, a, b)"""
+arguments: "(f, a, b)"
 ---

- ARCLENGTH	Compute the length of the arc defined by a CHEBFUN.
+<pre class="help-text"> ARCLENGTH	Compute the length of the arc defined by a CHEBFUN.
     ARCLENGTH(F) returns the arc length of the curve defined by CHEBFUN F in the x-y plane over the interval where it is defined.
 If F is a CHEBFUN of complex values, the output is the arc length of the curve in the complex